mpotts0201/dialr/README.md

 * "Bad Search" message comes up regardless of bad or good search

-* When making a request, post, patch, or delete, sometimes the list of contacts reorders itself, making it confusing for the user
+* When making a request, post, patch, or delete, sometimes the list of contacts reorders itself, making it confusing for the user .

+* Submit button on new contact modal loses correct positioning at certain view widths.
+OK on mobile and OK at large widths.

 ## Models/ERD